Decibel chart - decibel levels of common sounds16th Jul 2019

 Decibel chart of common sounds

 Find out decibel levels of common noises like power tools, objects and places with our decibel chart.
-The decibel chart below gives examples of how loud some of the common tools and objects we may see (and hear!) in our life are.
-Most people will suffer some hearing damage at repeated exposure to levels over and above 85dB(A) or even acoustic shock (sudden hearing loss) at levels over 137dB(A).
+The chart gives examples of how loud some of the common tools and objects we may see (and hear!) in our life are.

 Why are decibel levels important?